ollfkaih/notion-accounting/README.md

-# Notion Google Flights
+# Notion Accounting

 ## Description

-This program parses emails from Google Flight Alerts and creates a Notion database record with the contents.

-Useful for tracking flight prices and getting a sense of how they change over time.

-To be used in combination with the corresponding notion Template for easy setup.
+Parses curve transactions and puts them in a notion db

-## Setup
+## Setup (outdated)

 First create a mail account for the program to use, and then forward all emails from Google Flights to it automatically.